artfullyContrived/Pricebots/docs/README.md

 # How it works
-Pulls price information from coinbase using cryptowatch API, then uses tweepy to update twitter post every hour.
+Pulls price information from [coinbase](https://www.coinbase.com) via [crytowat.ch](https://cryptowat.ch/coinbase/ethusd/1d), then uses [tweepy](https://github.com/tweepy/tweepy) to make a twitter post every hour.

 **Note:**
 Plotly and Tweepy are required to run the bot.
-Install usiing `pip` for Python2.7.
+Install using `pip` for Python2.7.